07fi123/Web-Project-1/README.md

 ## About the Project

 This is a Go project that uses Fiber for building APIs and Air for auto-reloading.
 It's function is to serve static files for static html development.
+This software is for doing peer evaluations between students.

+CATME

 ## Prerequisites